nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

   </tr>
 </table>

-{% include important.html content="The use of this element is under NHS Digital technical review along with 'priorPrescription' when the order is for a re-fill/re-supply/re-order of previous medication." %}

 See the [Overview](develop_overview.html) page for guidance on using FHIR References.

 A reference to any number of **CarePlan**, **MedicationRequest**, **ServiceRequest** or **ImmunizationRecommendation** resources.

-It is recommended this element is **not implemented** as part of an MVP.
-However if the clinical system has implemented the **CarePlan** resource, a logical link to the care plan for which the medication request is based has business benefit.
+It is recommended this element is **not implemented** as part of an MVP to reference a previous medication request.
+Instead use [priorPrescription](develop_medicationrequest.html#priorPrescription).

+If the clinical system has implemented the **CarePlan** resource, a logical link to the care plan for which the medication request is based has business benefit.

 Jump back to [top](develop_medicationrequest.html)
 <hr/>